 The largest of its kind in the United States, the Botanical Garden is over 250 acres of expertly curated indoor and outdoor gardens, plants, rolling hills, trees, sculptures and several bodies of water including the Bronx River, to explore.
 (New York residents are eligible for a free Grounds-only pass with access to the outdoor gardens and collections and the Everett Children’s Adventure Garden.)

 But the spectacular grounds are a fraction of what NYBG offers.
-Annual exhibits are mounted throughout the year such as the highly anticipated Orchid and Holiday Train Shows, as well as major multi-dimensional productions that weave a single theme throughout the property.
-Previously lauded shows were based on the art and lives of Frida Kahlo, Claude Monet and Dale Chihuly.
+Annual exhibits, as well as major multi-dimensional productions, weave a single visual theme throughout the property.
+Previously lauded shows were based on the art and lives of Frida Kahlo, Claude Monet, and Dale Chihuly.
 There are also night events, lectures and musical performances.

-Families can rely on a wealth of kid-friendly programming including drop-in nature exploration or gardening activities in addition to experiences that complement the major exhibitions.
-Garden members can also benefit from a more formalized, longer-term series that take places one day each weekend over six weeks.
+Families can rely on a wealth of kid-friendly programming including drop-in nature exploration or gardening activities in addition to experiences that complement major exhibitions.
+Garden members also benefit from more formalized, longer-term series which take place one day each weekend over six weeks.

 During the week, visitors can walk through the property on their own or take advantage of audio tours (Daily from 10 am – 6 pm) or spend a Saturday morning (11am-12pm) exploring the grounds on a Bird Walk with a naturalist.